vonovak/react-native-simple-toast/README.md

 ## Usage

-the module exposes the following functions, same as `ToastAndroid`, with extra styling parameter for iOS only:
+the module exposes the following functions, same as `ToastAndroid`, with extra configuration parameter for iOS only:

 ```ts
 import Toast from 'react-native-simple-toast';